 Your information & privacy

 We take your privacy seriously, and are happy to explain how we handle any personal data when you visit our website or use our service.
-Our general policy is to respect private data, and that unnecessary retention of personal data is a liability that we want to minimise.
+Our general policy is to respect private data, and that unnecessary retention of personal data is a liability that we prefer to minimize. minimise.
 We do use the appropriate amount of information to provide a good service to you.

 We don’t share personal or private data with third parties except where one may be working on our behalf (in which case our own policies will apply under contract), or if we were compelled to by law.
 Cleanfeed LLP is a UK company that follows GDPR standards on data privacy.